-- (1) For the NEOs other than our Chief Executive Officer, amount represents the executive's base salary plus their target bonus, as of December 31, 2017, times 1.0, payable in equal installments over the 12-month period following separation on our normal payroll schedule.
-For our Chief Executive Officer, amount represents his base salary plus his target bonus, as of December 31, 2017, times 1.5, payable in equal installments over the 18-month period following separation on our normal payroll schedule. - (2) Accrued compensation is comprised of vacation pay earned and unpaid as of December 31, 2017. - (3) The amounts in this column represent the intrinsic value of 'in-the money' unvested options, RSUs and PRSU's as of December 31, 2017, that would vest in accordance with the executive officers' employment agreements, as discussed further below.
-Values were derived using the closing price of the Company's common stock on December 31, 2017 of \$21.07. - (4) Medical is comprised of health insurance premiums for the period specified in each executive officer's employment contract, as discussed further below.
+- (1) For the NEOs other than our former Chief Executive Officer, amount represents the executive's base salary plus their target bonus, as of December 31, 2018, times 1.0, payable in equal installments over the 12-month period following separation on our normal payroll schedule.
+For our former Chief Executive Officer, amount represents his base salary plus his target bonus, as of December 31, 2018, times 1.5, payable in equal installments over the 18-month period following separation on our normal payroll schedule. - (2) Accrued compensation is comprised of vacation pay earned and unpaid as of December 31, 2018. - (3) The amounts in this column represent the intrinsic value of 'in-the money' unvested options, RSUs and PRSU's as of December 31, 2018, that would vest in accordance with the executive officers' employment agreements, as discussed further below.
+Values were derived using the closing price of the Company's common stock on December 31, 2018 of \$22.63. - (4) Medical is comprised of health insurance premiums for the period specified in each executive officer's employment contract, as discussed further below. - (5) Mr. Aselage retired as our President and Chief Executive Officer in January 2019.